 For all these reasons, the design and facilitation by a third party trained in participatory approaches for children and young people is particularly relevant.

-be taken into account (" Will our contributions really be taken into account? " asks a schoolgirl from Dijon, addressing an elected official).
+Finally, we note that, like all members of the public, children and young people have very high expectations that their contributions will be taken into account (" Will our contributions really be taken into account? " asks a schoolgirl from Dijon, addressing an elected official).
 They also fear being used for political ends.
 It's up to elected representatives and sponsors of participatory initiatives to give value and credit to the investment and voice of children and young people, at the risk of seeing them turn away from civic and political life.
 A form of accountability would strengthen the relationship of trust between young people and civic life, for example through the creation of formats that enable children and young people to follow or even be involved in the implementation of projects to which they have contributed.

 Over the past 30 years, the place of children and young people in society has changed considerably.
 Higher levels of education and the rise of social media, particularly the Internet, have given them direct access to a considerable amount of knowledge and information.
 This has also enabled them to speak out and engage in direct exchanges, outside organized frameworks (schools, studies, youth organizations, unions...).
 Finally, the climate emergency and uncertainty about the future are motivating them to get involved and speak out in new ways.
 The disengagement of young people in elections and the rise of movements for climate change and social justice are also prompting us to review the frameworks within which young people are given a voice, in order to involve them more fully in decisions about the future.
 At Res publica, we are committed to giving children and young people a full place in our missions by renewing our methods.
 Above all, we involve young people in the projects they propose to us and help us to co-construct.
 We don't just give the floor, we take the floor, and we're open to any new form of debate that might surprise us.
 It's this openness that enables us to understand the reasons behind young people's distrust of political decision-making, and to work with them to find ways of changing the way politics is done.
 Finally, reaching out to young people also means organizing intergenerational dialogue, sharing experiences and learning about the world we are leaving them.
 It means shaping and arming the future in the face of highly complex challenges.
 Above all, it means betting on their ability to train us in their own skills!